Risk and optimal policies in bandit experiments

-Since the prior is applied on the local parameter $\mu$, it is asymptotically non-negligible.
-The rationale for employing such a prior is two-fold: First, it provides a better approximation to finite sample properties.
-Indeed, any prior applied on the actual mean, $\mu/\sqrt{n}$, would be flat asymptotically, and its Bayes risk simply $0$.
+Since the prior is placed on the local parameter $\bm{\mu}$, it is asymptotically `non-negligible'.
+In this regard, our approach differs fundamentally from the previous literature (e.g., \citealp{lai1987adaptive}) on Bayesian bandits which employs a fixed prior.
+The rationale for non-negligible priors is two-fold: First, it provides a better approximation to finite sample properties.
+Indeed, any prior applied on the actual mean, $\bm{\mu}/\sqrt{n}$, would be flat asymptotically, and its Bayes risk simply $0$ under the $\sqrt{n}$ scaling of mean rewards.
 Second, it enables us to characterize minimax risk as Bayes risk under a least favorable prior (see Section \ref{subsec:Minimax-risk}).
 The least favorable prior is non-negligible.